sannimichaelse/blog/cki1w1k4901t8m0s1gqc8fkp1.md

 ```

 # Conclusion
 This is an introduction to generators and how powerful they can be.
 They play a lot of roles like acting as **Iterators (data producers)**, **Observers (data consumers)**, **Coroutines (data producers and consumers)**.
 They also have other use cases as well.
 In another article, I will break down the roles generators play and how we can benefit from it.
 I hope you learned something from this introductory article.
-Dont forget to like, share and drop comments.
+Don't forget to like, share and comment.
 Thanks